malerbe/Dual-sPLS/README.md

 ## Usage

-To start using the repository, you can clone it:
+To start using the repository with the ability to modify it locally, you can clone it:

 ```
 git clone https://github.com/malerbe/Dual-sPLS.git